HP319193/prisme.ai/docs/docs/en/examples/start-rag.md

 ### Step 9: Monitoring and Maintenance

 Regularly monitor your system to ensure optimal performance.
 Make adjustments to your knowledge base and AI settings as needed based on feedback and performance metrics.
-Use the Webhook feature to Implement alerting using the Builder to slack, Teams, ticketing system...
+Leverage the Webhook feature to implement alerts using the Builder for platforms like Slack, Teams, Gitlab, Jira, and more.

-### Step 10: Recommendations for building High-Performance Gen.AI Systems
+### Step 10: Recommendations for building high-performance RAG for Gen.AI Systems

 #### 1. Importance of Knowledge Architecture:
 The knowledge architecture is a crucial element in the success of any AI project.
 It should be designed to facilitate easy access and interpretation of data by AI systems.
 A well-organized structure not only enhances the understanding of queries but also supports more accurate and rapid responses, which are essential for real-time interactions.
+A specific tutorial is coming soon for this approach.

 #### 2. Data Quality:
 Data quality represents approximately 80% of the success in AI generation projects.
 Ensuring that data is accurate, well-formatted, and relevant is vital.
 Poor data quality can lead to inefficiencies and inaccuracies in the output, severely hampering the performance of the AI system.